Best Body Pillow of 2021

 The majority of the pillows are machine washable with certain conditions, like gentle wash cycles and mild detergents.
 Most can also be tumble dried on low heat.
 Always refer to the labels and/or the manufacturer's website for information specific to the product.

 The COOP is an example of a model that requires a special step that most people might miss when browsing care instructions.
 It requires that the main zipper be safety-pinned shut to prevent the zipper from opening and the filling from escaping.
 There are two models that are not machine washable, however — the Leachco Snoogle and the BioPEDIC are both strictly spot clean and air dry only.
-The former has a removable machine-washable case, however, which helps, but we found that the case can collect lint and dirt far more easily than any of the other pillows.
-Removing and putting the case back on for the Leachco is a serious task for such an awkwardly shaped pillow.
+Though, the former has a removable machine-washable case, which helps but we found that the case can collect lint and dirt far more easily than any of the other pillows.
+Too, removing and putting the case back on for the twisty Leachco is a serious task.

 This is a tough metric to evaluate, so we took note of any assembly defects and concerns.
-We also considered the manufacturer warranty, as we feel this can be indicative of the confidence behind their products.
 Most standard polyester pillows flatten over time, which is why memory foam scores better in durability.
 The COOP and the Snuggle-Pedic both showcase quality stitching and the use of premium materials.
-The bamboo-fabric covers didn't snag easily for us but the COOP is starting to pill, leading us to believe that buying a pillowcase is necessary to prevent this.
+The bamboo-fabric covers didn't snag easily for us but the COOP is starting to pill, leading us to believe that buying an extra pillowcase is necessary to prevent this.
 But we still expect to see a long life from these two.
-The COOP comes with a five-year warranty and the Snuggle comes with a twenty-year warranty — both excellent and confidence instilling.

 Having removable covers helps protect the pillows themselves, lengthening the lifespan, so the Moonlight Slumber is a great example of durable construction and design.
 The cover zipper is smooth, large-toothed, and made with a cotton and polyester blend.
-With a lifetime warranty, we can be confident in the integrity of the product.
 The Oubonun also seems to be similarly durable, especially because it comes with an incredible amount of polyester fiber fill that rebounds well after use.
 The quilted stitching is a nice touch and appears to be well-done.
-The extra cotton pillowcase is a plus so overall durability is above-average, but we couldn't find any information on warranty details beyond a money-back guarantee.
+The extra cotton pillowcase is a plus so overall durability is above-average.

-The pillows that performed worst in this category were the BioPEDIC, Leachco Snoogle, and ELNIDO.
-The first two aren't machine washable, which makes proper care more difficult.
+The pillows that performed low in this category were the BioPEDIC, Leachco Snoogle, and ELNIDO.
+The first two aren't machine washable, which makes long-term care more difficult.
 Since the BioPEDIC and ELNIDO are so soft, we can flatten them very easily and the rebound isn't impressive, requiring a few minutes in the dryer to re-fluff.
-The BioPEDIC warranty is five years.
-The Leachco only has a 90-day limited warranty and the longevity of the cover is somewhat of a concern because of the lack of stretch it has.
-Substantial force is required to remove and replace the cover.
-We unfortunately couldn't find any warranty information for the ELNIDO, but the pillow itself costs very little.

 — Sara Aranda